FIRST-TIME & RETURNING USERS

 Role: Lead Researcher

-Research Method: Usability Testing & Contextual Inquiry
+Research Method: Usability Testing & Interviews

-Research Type: Exploratory
+Research Type: Exploratory, Evaluative

 As we approached the third wave of COVID-19 and the holiday season near the end of 2020, our team wanted to assess the utility of our website in users' decision making processes and in their understanding of COVID-related metrics.